connection-information-suite/usb-connection-information-menubar-linux/README.md

    - Speed
    - Power consumption
 4. **Quit**: Use the "Quit" option in the menu to exit the application

+### Application Launcher

+The application includes a desktop launcher that will appear in your "Show Applications" menu.
+After installation, you can:

+1. **Launch from Applications Menu**: Click on "Show Applications" (usually the 9-dot grid icon) and search for "USB Connection Information"
+2. **Add to Favorites**: Right-click on the launcher and select "Add to Favorites" for quick access
+3. **Pin to Dock**: Drag the launcher to your dock/panel for easy access

 ### Auto-start on Boot